hashgraph/hedera-mirror-node/README.md

 * If your `maxDownloadItems` is set to 0 in the `config.json` file, the docker image downloads all new signature files from all nodes before starting processing into the database.
 If there are many files to catch up, it may be a long while before processing of these files takes place.
 You may try to set the `maxDownloadItems` to a number such as 10 or 20 to download and process new files in batches.

-* The above also applies if you are running the `downloader.DownloadAndParseRecordFiles` java class.
+* The above also applies if you are running the `downloader.DownloadAndParseRecordFiles` java class standalone.